-Warnings About the Power of Tuberose Flowers in Victorian Times
+Tuberose Flowers in Victorian Times

 Europeans and Victorians in particular believed the flower could be overwhelmingly erotic.
 Young women and girls, in particular, were forbidden to visit Tuberose fields, especially at night.
 The fear was that they would be overtaken by the intense scent and driven to un-ladylike behavior.